-Parasites such as fleas and mites can be found on dog’s and cats but easily transmitted to people.
+Pets can have parasites like fleas and mites that can be easily transmitted to people.
 Fleas will bite humans causing irritation and slight reactions at the sight with a number of bites possible.
 Mites can be passed from pets to humans and can cause mange or scabies.
-The mite can not survive long on people but will burrow under the skin causing itching and skin irritation.
+They can burrow under the skin causing itching and skin irritation.

 Intestinal worms like tapeworm, hookworm and roundworm can be spread from pets to humans.